 - Ligament repairs

 - No cost/ time lost for preoperative testing for sedation, since there is no general sedation.

 - Less expensive procedure.
 Since there is no general sedation, the procedure is not as costly.

 - Less time at the hospital or surgery center for the procedure as there is little to no recovery time from the surgical procedure.

 - If desired, patients can see and feel repaired structures working during the surgery after a loss of function, which helps motivate the patient in post-operative therapy and recovery.

 - No need to fast or change medication schedules which is particularly helpful for diabetics.

 - Increased safety.
 The elimination of general sedation increases safety.
-No research shows that WALANT is unsafe in any way.
-Overall, WALANT provides a cheaper and easier surgical experience, making it an effective choice.
+All research shows that WALANT is safe.

 Contact your Florida Orthopaedic Institute hand and wrist surgeon to find out if your surgery can be done with WALANT.